 0 item $0.00

-Austin is currently a PhD student in the Mechanobiology and Microfluidics lab at the Baker Heart and Diabetes Institute and is working on determining how the mechanosensitive ion channel Piezo1 contributes to endothelial physiology, vascular aging and cardiovascular disease.
+Austin is a postdoctoral researcher in the Mechanobiology and Microfluidics lab at the Baker Heart and Diabetes Institute and is working on determining how the mechanosensitive ion channels such as Piezo1 contributes to endothelial physiology, vascular ageing, and cardiovascular disease.

 Achievements